Complex High Net-Worth Divorce Attorneys in Tarrant County

 - Identifying whether a spouse might be hiding assets

 - Valuation of business interests and other property

 - Handling qualified domestic relations orders (QDROs) for retirement income

 These cases often require complicated negotiations regarding property division, which might lead to mediation or even litigation.
 We are prepared to protect your property rights and interests every step of the way.

 Protect Your Assets by Working Closely with an Experienced Hurst Divorce Attorney

 If you are facing a complicated, high net-worth divorce, protecting your just and right share of your community property and assets is critical.
-The divorce attorneys at Hoppes Family Law are on your side and have extensive experience helping clients like you successfully navigate complicated high asset divorces.
+The divorce attorneys at Hoppes Law Firm, PLLC are on your side and have extensive experience helping clients like you successfully navigate complicated high asset divorces.
 We proudly serve all of Tarrant County, Texas, including Hurst, Bedford, Colleyville, Keller, North Richland Hills, Southlake, Fort Worth, Arlington, and Richland Hills, so please do not hesitate to contact us online or call us at 817-283-3999 today.